Kudesunik/KudesuRandom/README.md

  * NIST STS
  * GJrand STS
  * PractRand STS on 16 TB (2^44 bytes) data with no fails;

+### What for?

+I want to make fast and statistical correct algorithm with counter that will allow me to quickly get a pseudo-random value at any given time without overwriting the generator seed.
+It's all.

 ### Tests